nrfconnect/sdk-nrf/doc/nrf/gsg_guides/nrf7002_gs.rst

    :local:
    :depth: 4

-This page gets you started with your nRF7002 :term:`Development Kit (DK)` using the |NCS|.
+This guide lets you evaluate the |NCS|'s support for nRF7002 :term:`Development Kit (DK)` without the need of installing the SDK.
 It tells you how to install the :ref:`wifi_scan_sample` sample and perform a quick test of your DK.

-If you have already set up your nRF7002 DK and want to learn more, see the following documentation:

-* :ref:`installation` and :ref:`configuration_and_build` documentation to install the |NCS| and learn more about its development environment.
-* :ref:`ug_nrf70_developing` documentation for more advanced topics related to the nRF70 Series.
-* :ref:`ug_wifi` documentation for information related to Wi-Fi protocol and Wi-Fi modes of operation.

 If you want to go through an online training course to familiarize yourself with Wi-Fi® and the development of Wi-Fi applications, enroll in the `Wi-Fi Fundamentals course`_ in the `Nordic Developer Academy`_.